CesiumGS/3d-tiles/specification/Metadata/Semantics/README.md

 This document defines a general set of semantics for 3D Tiles and glTF.
 Tileset authors may define their own application- or domain-specific semantics separately.

 Semantics describe how properties should be interpreted.
-For example, an application that sees the `HORIZON_OCCLUSION_POINT` semantic would use the property for horizon occlusion culling as defined below.
+For example, an application that sees the `TILE_HORIZON_OCCLUSION_POINT` semantic would use the property for horizon occlusion culling as defined below.

 ```jsonc
 {